thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/lecture-1/index.md

 If v ⊨ φ for all valuations of v, then ⊨ φ (φ is a tautology)

-Soundness: ⊢ implies ⊨, proved by induction on length of proof
+Soundness: ⊢ implies ⊨ -- what we can derive is true. proved by induction on length of proof

-Completeness: ⊨ implies ⊢, can be proven using consistency
+Completeness: ⊨ implies ⊢ -- we can derive what is true. can be proven using consistency

 # Basic modal logic
 E.g. "whatever is necessary is possible" == □φ → ◇φ